jillesvangurp/es-kotlin-client/README.md

 that on a non standard port of `9999`.
 This is to avoid accidentally running tests against a real cluster and making a mess there (I learned that lesson a long time ago).

-## Development status
+## Development

 This library should be perfectly fine for general use at this point.

-Please note, that you can always access the underlying Java client, which is stable.
-However, until we release 1.0, refactoring & api changes can still happen occasionally although it is getting less likely.
-Please check the issue tracker for progress on this.
+We released 1.0 beginning of 2021 an the plan is to continue to add functionality and continue to maintain this.

 If you want to contribute, please file tickets, create PRs, etc. For bigger work, please communicate before hand before committing a lot of your time.
 I'm just inventing this as I go.
 Let me know what you think.